ConnectSDK/Connect-SDK-iOS/README.md

 All of the test targets are compiled when the main `ConnectSDK` scheme is built, but only the unit tests are setup to run when testing the scheme.
 The other tests can be run by selecting the corresponding scheme.

+##Limitations/Caveats

+###Subtitles

+- DLNA service (`SRT` format only): since there is no official specification for them, subtitles may not work on all DLNA-compatible devices.
+This feature has been tested and works on LG WebOS and Netcast TVs.
+- Google Cast service (`VTT` format only): the server providing subtitles should support CORS headers, otherwise they are not displayed.
+The simplest change is to send this HTTP response header for your subtitles: `Access-Control-Allow-Origin: *`.
+More information is here: [https://developers.google.com/cast/docs/ios_sender#cors-requirements](https://developers.google.com/cast/docs/ios_sender#cors-requirements).
+- FireTV service (`VTT` format only): subtitles on Fire TV are off by default.
+To display them, the user should manually pick one in the media player (click the "Options" button on the remote).
+The Fling SDK doesn't provide any way to display them remotely.

 ##Contact
 - Twitter: [@ConnectSDK](https://twitter.com/ConnectSDK)
 - Ask a question on Stack Overflow with the [Connect-SDK tag](https://stackoverflow.com/tags/connect-sdk) (or [TV tag](https://stackoverflow.com/tags/tv))